 Screen offers two Awards running in alternate years.
 Both attract a £1,000 prize.

 The Annette Kuhn Debut Essay Award recognises emerging scholars in the field publishing in any journal.
 It was established in 2014 to mark Professor Kuhn’s contribution to the development of screen studies.
-The Award reopens for submissions in late 2021.
-See foot of page for eligibility criteria.
+As of 2021, the Award is paused and not accepting submissions until further notice.

 The Editors are pleased to announce the results of the Annette Kuhn Debut Essay Award for essays published in 2018-9.